alexdmoss/alexos.dev/medium/02-What-I-Learnt-At-KubeCon-2019.md

 ## Any Stand-out Themes?

-One personal theme I reflect on - in contrast to some of the "big vendor" conferences I've been to in the past - is how nice it is to actually hear from real customers and users of this stuff.
-Sure, I went to a few talks from the big tech companies, but even then they're presenting very experience-focused content; their speakers are focusing on how they're engaging with the community as a whole, and so on.
+One personal theme I reflect on, in contrast to some of the "big vendor" conferences I've been to in the past, is how nice it is to actually hear from real customers and users of this technology.
+Sure, I went to a few talks from the big tech companies, but even then they are presenting very experience-focused content; their speakers are focusing on how they're engaging with the community as a whole, and so on.
 Not at all sales-pitch-y.
 This is, I think, pretty brilliant - it meant the conference overall felt more valuable.

 It's clear that the community around these technologies, with Kubernetes at its foundation, is vibrant.
 This is fantastic for the future of these sort of services, and it's also pretty clear to me that this is, at least in part, because the people behind it are working very hard on promoting this attitude.

 From a technology perspective, people really are actually doing the hybrid & multi-cloud thing.
 I personally see this as something you should really only do if you absolutely have to (if lock-in scares you, perhaps think about your exit strategy rather than missing out on the benefits of backing just one host?).
-That said, I get that for some it isn't an option - compliancy for example.
+That said, I appreciate that for some it isn't an option - compliancy for example.
 So if we *did* have to do this at some point in the future, at least other folks will have trodden down the path a bit.

 <!-- /images/kubecon-expo-hall.jpg -->